yeahglo/osticket-prereqs/README.md

 <img width="1039" alt="Screen Shot 2023-06-25 at 12 45 47 PM" src="https://github.com/yeahglo/osticket-prereqs/assets/91516100/01d2b90c-94cc-4d71-84fb-3925afb9ca70">
 </p>

-**_This image shows you what it looks like before you register PHP in the admin panel for IIS._**
+**_Click "Register new PHP version"._**

 <br/>

 **Step 8: Install osTicket Files and Set Up Installer**
 - Download osTicket files
 - Open a 2nd file explorer window, navigate to C: > inetpub > wwwroot
-- Drag the "Upload" folder from the osTicket files to wwwroot to copy files over
+- Drag the "Upload" folder from the osTicket files to "wwwroot" to copy files over
 - Rename the file, from "Upload" to "osTicket"
 - At rhe "vm-osticket" level in the admin for IIS, restart the server from the right sidebar menu again
 - Navigate to Sites > Default > osTicket